 “The most common question we get is, ‘Can someone else pick up my packet for me?’” said Bloomsday Race Director Don Kardong.
 “The answer is yes, as long as the person picking up knows the exact name used to register, age and date of birth.”

 Along with Check-In, the Bloomsday Trade Show is in full swing, with a variety of sports, fitness, and general interest exhibitors on site.
-Bloomsday sponsors at the show will be distributing eight “character trading cards” that have proven especially popular with Bloomsday’s youngest participants.
-The Trade Show is open during the same hours as Check-In.
+New this year is the Mosaic Wall, where attendees can have a photo taken and pasted to a large board, where it will become part of a giant image showing a Bloomsday scene.
+The Bloomsday Trade Show is open on Friday and Saturday during the same hours as Check-In.

-Security for this year’s Bloomsday includes restricted access to the starting area for registered runners only, as well as a restriction on backpacks.
+Security for this year’s Bloomsday includes restricted access to the start and finish areas for registered runners only, as well as a restriction on backpacks.
 Certain types of small fanny packs are acceptable, and full details are listed in the Race Information section of the Bloomsday website.
+Spectators won’t be able access Monroe or the Monroe Street Bridge at the finish line, and are encouraged to watch the finishers on Broadway.
 Anyone riding the STA shuttle should leave backpacks and gear bags with their vehicles at the shuttle lots (except Corporate Cup participants, who have special instructions for gear bags).

-On Sunday morning Mead High School student Kaitlyn Clayton will sing the national anthems of the United States and Canada.
-In addition, a full slate of entertainment is scheduled along the Bloomsday course, as nearly 40 performers (including radio stations) are scheduled for race day.
+On Sunday morning Mead High School student Olivia Tracy will sing the US national anthem, and 17-year-old Megan Brewer of the Victoria School of the Arts in Edmonton will sing the Canadian anthem.
+In addition, a full slate of entertainment is scheduled along the Bloomsday course, as over 30 performers (including radio stations) are scheduled for race day.
 This year’s on-course entertainment includes music to please a variety of tastes, including rock, pop, punk, blues, bluegrass, oldies, accordion, Jewish and Christian.

-When the run is over on Sunday, Bloomsday entrants will be able to vote for their favorite performers again this year by logging on to www.bloomsdayrun.org after the race, and prizes of $500, $300, and $150 will be awarded to the winning entertainers.
+When the run is over on Sunday, Bloomsday entrants will be able to vote for their favorite performers again this year by logging on to www.bloomsdayrun.org, and prizes of $500, $300, and $150 will be awarded to the winning entertainers.
 A full listing of this year’s performers is on Bloomsday’s website by clicking Race Information, then On-Course Entertainment on the drop-down menu.

 # # #